themosis/documentation/woocommerce.md

 As we no longer let WooCommerce loads its default templates or at least not the "root" ones, we have to generate the view for the shop archive.

 WooCommerce is using action hooks to attach HTML parts.
-Paste the following code in a custom view (note that the code sample below is based on default theme):
+Paste the following code in a custom view (note that the code sample below is based on default theme) and store it into the `shop/archive.blade.php` file inside your theme views folder:

 ```php
 @extends('layouts.main')